lulubun/github_api_exercise/README.md

+This is a coding exercise using the [GitHub](https://developer.github.com/v3) api to find information about users.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts